molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Asynchronous validators

-The signup-form has three asynchronous validators for username, email and password.
+The signup-form features asynchronous validators for username, email and password.
 They are asynchronous because they wait for a second and make an HTTP request.
 Under the hood, they are implemented using RxJS Observables.

 <aside class="margin-note">Async validation failure</aside>

 We have already covered the “happy path” in which the entered username and email are available and the password is strong enough.
 We need to write three specs for the error cases: Username or email are taken and the password is too weak.

 The validators call `SignupService` methods.
-The `setup` function contains a default fake that returns successful responses.
+Per default, the `SignupService` fake returns successful responses.

 ```typescript
 const setup = async (